milafternoon/molywood/README.md

 + `make_transparent`/`make_opaque` change the opacity of a selected `material` to make it fully transparent or fully opaque in time `t`.
 `sigmoid` works like for `rotation`.
-+ `center_view` is an instantaneous action that sets the geometric center of `selection` (VMD-compatible) as the new camera center to which zoom will converge; useful when zooming onto e.g. a reaction center
 + `show_figure` just shows an image instead of a VMD render during time `t`; the image is specified using `figure_index` in conjunction with the globally defined list of figure paths, `$ figure files=...`